muratk3n/thirdwave/en/2018/12/macro-mccollough.md

 these guys are doing.
 "Not timing the market", relying on other signals, as it turns out, is just another approach, technique.

-In terms of politics, growth slowing gives Rep oppo a chance whereas with 3% growth there was no chance.
+In terms of politics, growth slowing gives Rep oppo a slight chance whereas with 3% growth there was no chance.
 Now with econ slowing and sufficiently strong message that carries a contrast (other than crimes, innuendo, blowjob, i.e. staples for centrist Democrats) in terms of policy.
 Combined with Dubya level campaigning a progressive